Skip to Content Facebook Feature Image

 Some aviation experts see the TSA screening program as a potential model for keeping security lines moving with fewer disruptions during shutdowns.
 At SFO, that system helped maintain screening operations during last year's record 43-day shutdown, Yakel said.

-TSA’s screening partnership program allows airports to use private security companies chosen by the federal government to run checkpoints while TSA retains authority over procedures and oversight.
-The agency says private security screeners receive the same security background check and must meet the same medical requirements as prospective federal security screeners.
+Established in 2004, TSA’s screening partnership program allows airports to use private security companies chosen by the federal government to run checkpoints while TSA retains authority over procedures and oversight.
+The agency says private screeners receive the same security background checks as their federal counterparts.

 In addition to SFO, other participating airports include Kansas City International Airport, Atlantic City International Airport and Orlando Sanford International Airport.